decyphr-net/i18nr/README.md

 ```

 ### Commands
-In addition to the `decyphr help` command, `decyphr` currently comes with three commands.
+In addition to the `decyphr help` command, `decyphr` currently comes with the following commands.
 - `text`
 - `json`
 - `yaml`
+- `supported_languages`

 #### `json`
 `json` will translate a JSON file that you specify and generate the translated file with the language specified.